$P$-strict promotion and $Q$-partition rowmotion: the graded case: Background and general results

 \section{Background and general results}

 In this section, we give relevant background and general results from \cite{BSV2021}.
-In Subsections~\ref{sec:pro}-\ref{sec:results}, we state definitions and theorems in the slightly less general case of $u=v=0$.
-Then in Subsection~\ref{sec:newcor}, we restrict our attention to the case where $P$ is graded and state the consequences of these theorems that will be of use in the remainder of the paper.
+In Subsections~\ref{sec:pro}-\ref{sec:results}, we state definitions and theorems in the less general case of $u=v=0$ and restriction function $R_{\alpha}^{\beta}$.
+Then in Subsection~\ref{sec:newcor}, we restrict our attention to the case where $P$ is graded and state consequences of these theorems that will be of use in the remainder of the paper.
 For the definitions and theorems in full generality, see \cite{BSV2021}.